 Office in Centennial Hall, First Floor

 In support of CSU’s Green Initiatives, CSU implemented eBilling effective in Fall 2010.
-Billing notifications are emailed to Rams email addresses.
+Billing notifications are emailed to the student's official CSU email address.
 Students can then log into RAMweb to view their University Billing Statement(s).
 Additional eBilling notifications may be sent to alternate email addresses maintained by the student on RAMweb.

-Beginning Spring 2018, CSU now offers a Payment Plan!
-Students and Authorized Users can elect to make monthly installments with no-hassle withdrawals that are automatically deducted each month from a designated domestic checking or savings account.
-For more information, please visit the CSU Payment Plan web page.
-To enroll, login to RAMweb or FAMweb and from the main menu, click on Billing and Tax Information and follow the payment plan links and instructions.
+CSU now offers a Prepayment Plan!
+Students and trusted individuals can elect to make monthly installments with no-hassle; withdrawals are automatically deducted each month from a designated domestic checking or savings account.
+For more information, please visit the CSU Prepayment Plan web page.
+To enroll, login to RAMweb or FAMweb and from the main menu, click on Billing and Tax Information and follow the prepayment plan links and instructions.